farazsth98/virtualbox-qemu-vuln-research-notes/virtualbox/README.md

 The official [Virtualbox Linux build instructions](https://www.virtualbox.org/wiki/Linux%20build%20instructions) are outdated.

 The following are a list of steps that will work to build a debug version of Virtualbox on Ubuntu 22.04.
-This has been tested on of February 21, 2024.
+This has been tested on February 21, 2024.

 # Disclaimer